Science12 min read11 December 2025

 Good Manufacturing Practice (GMP) standards govern supplement production, but these regulations don't mandate additive-free formulations.
 Progressive manufacturers voluntarily exceed baseline requirements by eliminating non-essential compounds from their products.

 Third-party testing becomes crucial in verifying additive-free claims.
 Independent laboratories analyze finished products to confirm the absence of unlisted ingredients, ensuring consumers receive exactly what they're paying for.
+This verification process adds cost but provides invaluable peace of mind.

 The True Cost Analysis: Premium Pricing Decoded